 Finally, as Fischer observes, we have absolutely no data on the penalty Romney will pay for being Mormon.

 Happy election day eve, America.
-May we all end tomorrow with a strong beverage of consolation or celebration.Lisa Wade is a professor of sociology at Occidental College.
+May we all end tomorrow with a strong beverage of consolation or celebration.Lisa Wade is a professor at Occidental College.
 She is the author of American Hookup, a book about college sexual culture, and a textbook about gender; and a forthcoming introductory text: Terrible Magnificent Sociology.
 You can follow her on Twitter, Facebook, and Instagram.